 - 16. Terry Xu spoke on the problem of Deliberate Online Falsehoods from the perspective of one who runs a website. - 17.
-His evidence was as follows: - Singapore's diverse society makes us susceptible to disinformation attacks.
-Still, our education and societal development make it difficult for conventional attacks as described by the other experts to take place. - ii.
+His evidence was as follows: - i.
+Singapore's diverse society makes us susceptible to disinformation attacks.
+In particular, Singapore's particular vulnerability owes to its racially and religiously diverse make up. - ii.
 There will be certain situations in which content should be taken down on social media platforms (for e.g., hate speech).
 Where social media companies do not comply with their own content regulation policies and fail to remove content such as hate speech, there must be powers to compel them to take down such content. - iii.
 There must be effective remedies appropriate to the potential harm that Deliberate Online Falsehoods may cause.
 He said that he stood with 92% of Singaporeans in saying that there should be more effective laws to require those who publish fake news to remove or correct that fake news, in certain situations. - iv.
 Where investigations are ongoing, and the information requested by the public is sensitive, it should be kept confidential. - v.
 As a publisher online, there is an ethical duty to check and verify facts before publishing information. - vi.
-In the context of previous articles in which it was queried as to why some facts were inaccurate, he said that he would only publish a clarification and correct the article if (a) requested to do so by the authorities; or (b) if there was a court order mandating him to do so.
-He maintained that he would not correct a headline that reported what a third party had told him, even though the third party's statement was directly contradicted by an official police statement and parliamentary debates, unless there was evidence provided to substantiate the authorities' position.
+In the context of previous articles in which it was queried as to why some facts were inaccurate, he said that he would only publish a clarification if (a) requested to do so by the authorities and there was evidence provided to substantiate the authorities' position; or if there was a court order mandating him to do so.